3.2M

 A full transcript of today’s episode can be found here.

-Special thanks to Dylan and his team at Studio D Production for sound and editing and for our theme music, which sets the perfect warm and friendly tone for our Thursday conversations.
+Special thanks to Dylan and his team at Studio D Podcast Production for sound and editing and for our theme music, which sets the perfect warm and friendly tone for our Thursday conversations.

-If you liked what you heard on today’s episode, tell us by leaving a review on iTunes.
-Or, if you’re so inclined, support us on Patreon, where you can hear our staff’s weekly New Release Tuesday conversations, read full book reviews in our monthly Shelf Life newsletter, follow along as Hunter and I conquer a classic, and receive free media mail shipping on all your online book orders.
+If you liked what you heard in today’s episode, tell us by leaving a review on iTunes.
+Or, if you’re so inclined, support us on Patreon, where you can hear our staff’s weekly New Release Tuesday conversations, read full book reviews in our monthly Shelf Life newsletter and follow along as Hunter and I conquer a classic.
 Just go to patreon.com/fromthefrontporch.

 We’re so grateful for you, and we look forward to meeting back here next week.

-292 || Literary Therapy, Vol. 4
+Episode 364 || Literary Therapy, Vol. 14

 -